Grading system for graduate Nursing students

 MN Policy on Repeating Courses

 Students may repeat only one core course one time.
 Students may repeat only one curriculum option course one time.
+Students pursuing the coursework option for scholarly inquiry who do not earn a satisfactory grade may repeat the course once or submit a revised proposal for review and approval, if a new course is selected.

 If you believe you have been improperly graded, you must first discuss the matter with the instructor before the end of the following academic quarter.
 If you are not satisfied with the instructor’s explanation, you may submit a written appeal to the director or the dean of the program that offered the course, with a copy of the appeal also to the instructor.
 This must be done no later than 10 class days after your discussion with the instructor.